NiklasRosenstein/git-auth/readme.md

       Delete the SSH key with the specified <name>.
 Users with root access can delete SSH keys of other users.
 If -f/--force is passed, you will not be asked for confirmation to delete the key.

-    ssh-key update
-      Root users can use this command to update all SSH keys to use the correct git-auth command.
-This should be called when the installation path of git-auth changes.

 __Webhooks__